chairraver/pandoc-filter-go/README.md

 removes any text between `{{<` and `>}}` tags.

 This is my first foray into Javascript and Typescript.
-The are really a large number of moving pieces for a complete newbie.
+The are really a large number of moving pieces for a complete newbie, so the setup of this repo might be subpar.

 ## Example